-Hidden Mold Risks in NYC Buildings and When Testing Becomes Necessary
+Hidden Mold Risks in NYC Buildings

 Mold problems rarely start with visible growth.
 They begin behind walls, under floors, or inside HVAC systems.
 By the time mold becomes obvious, occupants may already experience health effects and property damage may already spread.